 Comparable to high-quality oil paintings, acrylics can be applied to diverse surfaces such as canvas, walls, wood, fabric, metal, and ceramics, offering limitless possibilities for texture and customization through different mediums.

 If you've ever been to a local art supply store, you'll know how overwhelming it is to choose colors and quality from the spread available.
-With so many brands and mediums (like oil, acrylic, watercolor, pencils) available in the market, it is a challenging task.
+It is challenging with so many brands and mediums (like oil, acrylic, watercolor, pencils) available in the market.

 Choosing a color largely depends upon your personal choice.
 All colors don't appeal the same way to all of us.
-We have some personal favorites.
-Along with your favorite, take the primary colors and you can make secondary colors from them.
-Always have white and black color in the paint box.
-They are great for making color tint, tones and and shades.
+We all have some personal favorites.

 As an artist, did you ever face a time where your imagination did not turn out on canvas after several trials?
-If yes, you one of the many things you can check is your color choice.
-A thoughtful color selection is essential to bring out the creativity on the surface.
+If yes, one of the thing that could have gone wrong is the color choice.
+A thoughtful color selection is essential to bring out the imagination on the surface.

 - Red - Vermillion or Pyrrol or Scarlet